apainintheneck/crystal-linenoise/README.md

 Development setup is mostly managed by the Makefile.

-Interactive testing is available using the `example/example.cr` program which allows you to interactively check on different line editing features.
-It can be run with `make example`.

 Other than that there is the Linenoise extension in `ext/` that can be built with `make extension`.
 Keep in mind that this also gets installed automatically in a postinstall step when this shard is included as a dependency and `shard install` is run.

+Interactive testing is available using the `example/example.cr` program which allows you to check on different line editing features.
+It can be run with `make example`.
+The `make test` command runs tests on this example program using an `expect` script.

+The `make lint` command checks for linting errors and the `make fix` command fixes them automatically.

-The `crystal tool format` command is used for linting and `crystal docs` can be used to build the docs locally.
+The `crystal docs` command can be used to build the docs locally.

 ## Contributing